SsValor/exitlag-hwid-bypass/README.md

  - So, with one click you can create a new account.
  - I just didn't make a thing to create tons of accounts because they have a google captcha.

+### Important
+ - This program DO NOT change your hardware ID (hwid).
+I just edit the memory of the exitlag, so there is no way of your PC get problems by running this program.

 ### TODO
  - clean the code